bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

+DPI Checkers.
+Repository contains checkers that allow you to determine if your residential ISP (or a server in a data center) has DPI, as well as the specific methods (and their parameters) the censor uses for restrictions: https://github.com/hyperion-cs/dpi-checkers

 Stalwart.
 All-in-one Mail & Collaboration server.
 Secure, scalable and fluent in every protocol (IMAP, JMAP, SMTP, CalDAV, CardDAV, WebDAV): https://github.com/stalwartlabs/stalwart

 Zero Password Manager.
 Open-source self-hosted password manager built with Flutter.
 Store passwords and crypto seed phrases securely without cloud storage: https://github.com/SoulNaturalist/zero_password_manager